Description

 Comprehensive Dosing Protocols for Research Applications

-China NMPA Approved Dosing (Weight Management):
+China NMPA Approved Dosing (Weight Care):

 The approved protocol serves as the foundation for Mazdutide dosing: